turboflow.pysolver_view.nonlinear_system module

 - class turboflow.pysolver_view.nonlinear_system.NonlinearSystemSolver(problem, method='hybr', tolerance=1e-06, max_iterations=100, options={}, derivative_method='2-point', derivative_abs_step=1e-06, print_convergence=True, plot_convergence=False, plot_scale='log', logger=None, update_on='function', callback_func=None)[source]

-The class interfaces with the root method from scipy.optimize to solve the equations and provides a structured framework for initialization, solution monitoring, and post-processing.
+- Bases: - object- Solver class for nonlinear systems of equations. - The solver is designed to handle system of nonlinear equations of the form: \[F(x) = 0\]- where \(F: \mathbb{R}^n \rightarrow \mathbb{R}^n\) is a vector-valued function of the vector \(x\). - The class interfaces with the root method from scipy.optimize to solve the equations and provides a structured framework for initialization, solution monitoring, and post-processing. - Parameters:

 - problemNonlinearSystemProblem